Hot Air Balloon Safari Serengeti National Park | Serengeti Balloon Safaris | Balloon Safaris over Serengeti | Serengeti Hot Air Balloon

 We collect you before the flight from your lodge/ camp early morning and return you to the rendezvous point at 0945 hours to join the rest of your party & continue your day’s activities

 8. What should I wear?
 What should I bring?

 It can be cool in the early morning, but often warm later, therefore a jacket or sweater that can be removed later is a good idea.
 A hat is recommended (bald guests) as radiant heat from the burners can be uncomfortable.

-We suggest long trousers, long sleeves, preferably in natural fibers and stout shoes.
+We suggest long trousers, long sleeves, preferably in natural fibers, and stout shoes.
 Don’t forget your camera and binoculars.
-You can bring a camera bag or small backpack with you in the balloon.
+You can bring a camera bag or a small backpack with you in the balloon.